Okongo Constituency

 The main settlement and district capital is Okongo.
-The constituency is sharing boundaries with Angola on the North, Oshikoto region on the South, Kavango West on the Eastern part, and Oshikunde on the West.
+The constituency shares boundaries with Angola to the North, the Oshikoto region to the South, Kavango West on the Eastern part, and Oshikunde on the West.

+The constituency originally covered an area of 4,693 sqkm.
+In August 2013, following a recommendation of the Fourth Delimitation Commission of Namibia, and in preparation for the 2014 general election, Okongo constituency lost its western part, which since then forms a constituency on its own, Oshikunde Constituency.

 Politics

 As is common in all constituencies of former Owamboland, Namibia's ruling SWAPO Party has dominated elections since independence.
+In the 2004 regional election, SWAPO candidate Paulus Mwahanyekange received 6,679 of the 6,709 votes cast.

 It won the 2015 regional election by a landslide.
 Its candidate Fanuel Ndadi gathered 5,766 votes, while the only opposition candidate, Waldeheim Kanalelo of the Rally for Democracy and Progress (RDP), received 241 votes.
 The 2020 regional election was also won by the SWAPO candidate.
 Efraim Lebeus received 5,072 votes, far ahead of Tobias Shingo of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, who obtained 469 votes.

-Population

-Okongo Constituency had 21,321 inhabitants in 2004.
-The 2011 National Housing Population Census counted 17 999 inhabitants and 3601 households which make up to 8.24% of the total number of households in the region.
-Roughly 70% of the households in the constituency use water from wells and boreholes.